joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5741802/2024/09/03/nfl-week-1-odds-spreads-how-to-watch-chiefs-ravens/

 **Browns, Huntington Bank agree to naming rights deal**\
-`The stadium opened as Cleveland Browns Stadium in 1999, then from 2013-2023 was known as FirstEnergy Stadium.`\
+`The stadium opened as Cleveland Browns Stadium in 1999, then from 2013 to 2023 was known as FirstEnergy Stadium.`\
 https://nytimes.com/athletic/5742028/2024/09/03/cleveland-browns-stadium-name-huntington-bank-field/

 **23 New Restaurants to Try This Fall**\